slackhq/circuit/docs/tutorial.md

     }
     ```

-!!! note
 This is a trivial implementation that returns a static list of emails.
 In a real app, you'd likely fetch this data from a repository or other data source.
+In our tutorial code in the repo, we've added a simple `EmailRepository` that you can use to fetch emails.
+It exposes a suspending `getEmails()` function that returns a list of emails.

+This is also a good opportunity to see where using compose in our presentation logic shines, as we can use Compose's advanced state management to make our presenter logic more expressive and easy to understand.

+=== "InboxPresenter"
+    ```kotlin
+    class InboxPresenter(private val emailRepository: EmailRepository) : Presenter<InboxScreen.State> {
+      @Composable
+      override fun present(): InboxScreen.State {
+        val emails by produceState<List<Email>>(initialValue = emptyList()) {
+          value = emailRepository.getEmails()
+        }
+        // Or a flow!
+        // val emails by emailRepository.getEmailsFlow().collectAsState(initial = emptyList())
+        return InboxScreen.State(emails)
+      }
+    }
+    ```

 ## Wiring it up